forestery/nextjs-docs/pages/features/cool.md

 - DO NOT just wait, make oppotunity for your self.
 - PREPARE and LEARNing always

-# 2 make a difference.
+## 2 make a difference.
+- DO NOT just wait, make oppotunity for your self.
+- PREPARE and LEARNing always

-# 3 make a difference.
+## 3 make a difference.
+- DO NOT just wait, make oppotunity for your self.
+- PREPARE and LEARNing always

-# 4 make a difference.
+## 4 make a difference.
+- DO NOT just wait, make oppotunity for your self.
+- PREPARE and LEARNing always

-# 5 make a difference.
+## 5 make a difference.
+- DO NOT just wait, make oppotunity for your self.
+- PREPARE and LEARNing always